Frank Beltre

-Frank Beltre-Montilla (born January 28, 1990) is a Dominican-born football defensive lineman who is a free agent.
+Frank Beltre-Montilla (born January 28, 1990) is a Dominican American former professional football defensive lineman.
 He played college football at Towson University.
-He has also been a member of the San Diego Chargers, Oakland Raiders, and New York Jets of the National Football League (NFL) and the Calgary Stampeders and Toronto Argonauts of the CFL.
+He was a member of the San Diego Chargers, Oakland Raiders, and New York Jets of the National Football League (NFL) and the Calgary Stampeders, Toronto Argonauts, and Ottawa Redblacks of the Canadian Football League (CFL).

-Early years
+Early life

 Beltre was born on January 28, 1990, in Azua, Dominican Republic.
 He played baseball growing up in the Dominican Republic and stopped after he moved to New Jersey at the age of eleven.
 He started to play football as a freshman and played defensive end and running back at Randolph High School in Randolph, New Jersey, earning all-conference honors his senior year.
 He also ran track and field for the Rams.
 He was a member of the school record-setting 4 × 100 metres relay team and the 4 × 200 metres relay team.
 Beltre graduated from Randolph in 2008.